At a Glance:

 - Assessment Day -We’ll take time to review what we’ve learned so far and make sure all students are at a mastery level.
 We’ll then learn skills to manage this bully tactic: How to Stop the Cherry Pick (how to handle the bully tactic of ignoring the preponderance of evidence for the sake of an exception)

-- Writing Cases – Students will learn what needs to go into their case they write and pull together an outline in class.
+- Writing Cases and Framework – Students will learn what needs to go into their case they write and pull together an outline in class.
 We’ll then learn skills to manage this bully tactic: How to Think Through a One-Liner (how to handle the bully tactic of hitting you with a label that’s quick and hurtful.

 - Recognizing Arguments – students will be given articles and, in a class activity, learn to recognize arguments being presented.
 What is a resolution?
 We play with a class example of a resolution and how it works in a debate.
 We’ll then learn skills to manage this bully tactic: How to Manage the Moving Target (how to handle the bully tactic of constantly changing the subject on you).